xmi-schema/xmi-schema-csharp/docs/api/base-types.md

 ## XmiBaseEntity

-Provides identifiers (`ID`, `IFCGUID`, `NativeId`), descriptive text, and an `EntityType` string that controls serialization.
+Provides identifiers (`ID`, `ifcGuid`, `NativeId`), descriptive text, and an `EntityType` string that controls serialization.
 All entities must inherit from this class and invoke its constructor with a sensible fallback name.

 **Key Properties:**
 - `Id`: Unique identifier
 - `Name`: Friendly display name
-- `IfcGuid`: IFC GUID for BIM interoperability
+- `ifcGuid`: IFC GUID for BIM interoperability
 - `NativeId`: Authoring system identifier
 - `Description`: Contextual description
 - `EntityType`: Discriminator for serialization